Serezaei/Time-Series-Classification/README.md

 sequence - the unique id for each sequence.

 state - the state associated to each sequence.
 This is the target which I predict.

+I used BiDirectional LSTM for this problem and I got 95% train accuracy and 85% tesst accuracy which is shows an accurate model.